Begum Khurshid Mirza

-Early life, Family and Education
+Early life, family and education

 Begum Khurshid Mirza was born as Khurshid Jehan on 4 March 1918 in Aligarh to Sheikh Abdullah and Waheed Jahan Begum, the founders of Women's College, Aligarh.
 Her father was a practising lawyer and philanthropist who was keen to bring education and enlightenment to Muslim women.
 Her elder sister Rashid Jahan was a prominent Urdu language writer and one of the founding members of the Progressive Writers' Movement.
-Mirza married in 1935 to a police officer Akbar Mirza and migrated to Pakistan in the wake of partition of India in 1947.
-Mirza completed her education with a Master's degree in English in 1963.
+Mirza married in 1935 a police officer Akbar Mirza and migrated to Pakistan in the wake of the partition of India in 1947.
+Mirza completed her education with a master's degree in English in 1963.

 Film career

 Khurshid Mirza was introduced to Indian cinema by Devika Rani of Bombay Talkies under the screen name Renuka Devi.
 In her interview given to Lutfullah Khan, Mirza recalled Rani named her after her deceased sister.

 She acted in Jeevan Prabhat (1937), Bhabhi (1938), Bhakti (1939), Bari Didi (1939) and Naya Sansar (1941), and performed as a leading lady in box-office hits Sahara (1943), Ghulami (1945) and Samrat Chandragupta (1945).
 She also sang for some of her movies.

 She announced her retirement from the film industry in February 1945.

+In 1963 she worked in Bengali film Nirjan Saikate, an adaptation of the novel by the same name from Bengali writer Samaresh Basu, and she won IFFI Best Actor Award (Female) at the 3rd IFFI.